Jake Stamp describes how he and his friend won the 2004 World Series of baseball with divine help from Maximon, a local deity.

 Booze, he replied.
 You need to go to the liquor store and buy four “octavos de Quetzalteca“.

 An octavo is a small bottle filled with 1/8 of a liter of Quetzalteca, a spirit distilled from sugar cane.
 The distilling process doesn’t meet the standards to call the product rum.
-An octavo costs around sixty cents.
+An octavo costs less than a dollar.

 Cursing the New York Yankees costs extra